lineafab/archive-coding-imd/README.md

 My research started with examining the potential and spectrum of IISH archives.
 Where examined in various subjects and objects.
 Here I came across Emma Goldman's and her story where I began and request some physical materials where I find these microfiches, which are not visualized on the website.
 So when they came, I received these microfiches with no idea what it was and how I could use it.
 I got an introduction to the machine that can help to see the pages on a large scale.
 The whole technical thing in it caught my interest but also this magazine and the magazine's vision and mission.

-Derrida in Archive Fever desricbe the similiarity between an srchive and the human psylogi mnd.
-How we capture, select, lost memory.
-That our urgent to control everything, but as Derrida desribe that there will always be another perspective.
+Derrida in Archive Fever describes the similarity between an archive and the human psychology mind  How we capture, select, lost memory.
+That our urgent to control everything, but as Derrida describe that there will always be another perspective.
-He desricbe as well that in a arhive will never be a linear narrative. its about perspective and personally  opinion/direction.
-Can I use the way/function(machine) of used of the microfilm today?.
+He described as well that in an archive will never be a linear narrative. it's about perspective and personally opinion/direction.
+Can I use the way/function(machine) of use of the microfilm today?.
 To transcode this magazine in the future. installation. circle experiences.
 Where to break the circle?

 <a name="2.1"></a>
 ### Microfiche